sui-i/351-project/Database/ReadMe.md

 - price_per_night  : double
 - booked_until : date ( or NULL if available)
 - solar_system : varchar
+- room_type : bit(2)
+    - It b2b1 where
+    - b2= 0 if room is single
+    - b2= 1 if room is double
+    - b1= 0 if it is smoking or 1 if otherwise
 - planet : varchar
 - hotel : varchar